Early Still Life Painting

 After choosing the varieties of the flowers, he had to wait for their blossoming which was not simultaneous, in spring and summer.
 Each bloom in its full glorious development was added in its turn on the copper in a pre-defined position.
 They were drawn from nature without an intermediary drawing.
 In his quest for exactness he had also travelled to Brussels to observe some blossoms which were not available in Antwerp.

-The referred masterpiece is now kept at the Pinacoteca Ambrosiana in Milan.
 It is an oil on copper 65 x 45 cm, a very large size for this technique at that time.
 The great variety of brilliant colors met the expectation of the cardinal.
 The overcrowding of the flowers in the vase is unrealistic : it is an artistic trick to escape the didactic alignments of Hoefnagel.
 Brueghel's intention was not mystical or scientific.
 He desired to compare the beauty of the flowers to that of gemstones and paid the utmost attention to colors and light.
 He was obviously happy with his achievement.

-The major picture from 1607 is now kept at the Kunsthistorisches Museum in Vienna.
+The major picture from the next year 1607 is now kept at the Kunsthistorisches Museum in Vienna.
 It is a 51 x 40 cm oil on panel, the best technique after the copper for the precision of the brushwork and the conservation of the pigments, less demanding in terms of skills.
 Customers were appealed by this novelty and Brueghel certainly painted a few panels in parallel.

 The artist gave up soon although not before 1611 the painting of flowers by direct observation and these early works will then serve as modelli.
 The goal remains decorative.
 Other artists will add the use of flowers and small animals as symbols and also the arrangements inside wreaths.